 - Phone: 810-227-2010

 Similar to BonaVenture, you can head to Rollerama for loads of family fun!
-Outside of skating, your family can also enjoy roller hockey and roller derby at this location.
+Outside of skating, your family can also enjoy inflatables, an arcade, bumper cars and laser tag.

 - Address: 16611 Schoolcraft St., Detroit